-Dr. Vikas Sharma is a fourth generation homeopathic physician who specializes in autism and other neurodevelopmental disorders.
+Vikas Sharma, MD, is a fourth-generation homeopathic physician who specializes in autism and other neurodevelopmental disorders.

-Aconitum and argentum can provide relief for the majority of people with anxiety.
+Aconitum and argentum should provide relief for the majority of people with anxiety.

-Pick one that most closely matches your set of symptoms:
+Pick a homeopathic anxiety remedy that most closely matches your set of symptoms: